 About the Liver Transplant Program

-Our Liver Transplant Program provides compassionate, state-of-the-art care to children with liver disease.
-We have been performing liver transplant surgery since 1990.
+Our Liver Transplant Program provides compassionate, state-of-the-art care to children who have liver disease.
+At Seattle Children’s Hospital, we have been performing liver transplant surgery since 1990.

 We treat infants, children, teens and young adults from birth through age 21 for many types of short-term and chronic liver disorders and liver failure in our Liver and Intestine Transplant Clinic.